aistairc/home-kgqa/README.md

 ## Quick Start

-If you want to use the system immediately with pre-generated datasets, you can find them in the following directories:
+If you want to use the dataset, you can find them in the following directories:

 - **QA Datasets**: `dataset/qa/` - Contains train/test datasets for question answering
 - **Prompt Datasets**: `dataset/prompt/` - Contains prompt datasets for instruction tuning